 There are many different things that affect just how much you need to pay a gym to use its facilities.
 Here are some of the most common.

-Amenities and Services
+Amenities and services

 If a gym offers a large number of amenities, it’s more likely that the membership will be more expensive.
 This often means the difference between the most up-to-date equipment and basic workout machines, and having a gym with a swimming pool and sauna also on-site.

-Type of Gym
+Type of gym

-Personal Trainers
+Personal trainers

 If you’re looking for a personal trainer to help you on your fitness journey while you’re at the gym, you’ll have to pay an additional cost on top of your monthly membership price.
 The different costs of a personal trainer vary depending on their experience and what you want to get from the session.

-Excluding the additional charge for personal training, the cost of fitness trainers might affect the price of the general gym membership, too.
+Excluding the additional charge for personal training, the cost of fitness trainers might affect the price of the general gym membership too.
 For example, if you’re looking to sign up for a gym that employs popular fitness trainers, you’ll likely have to pay an elevated membership price.

 Location

-The cost of a gym membership fluctuates significantly if the gym is in a high-traffic location with expensive real estate, like London.
-But location can also affect the price of membership in other ways.
 If a gym is competing with other gyms nearby, this competitive location often encourages businesses to reduce their prices to attract more customers.
 They might also introduce multiple discounts to further tempt people away from local competitors.

 Size of the Gym

-Naturally, you would think that since smaller gyms require less maintenance and have less space for additional equipment, their memberships would often be cheaper than their larger counterparts.
-However, this is not always the case, and you will often find the large, national chain gyms like Pure Gym, Everlast or JD Gyms are huge but have low membership prices.
-The size of the facility does not always correlate to the price of the membership.
+Naturally, you would think that smaller gyms require less maintenance and have less space for additional equipment, meaning their memberships would often be cheaper than their larger counterparts.
+However, this is not always the case.

-Cost of Running the Gym
+Cost of running the gym

-The cost of running the gym greatly affects the price of signing up.
-For example, if the gym has brand-new equipment it will likely be more expensive than one that needs its equipment updating.
 However, national gyms can often have new equipment and keep membership prices low.
 They can achieve this through large partnerships with equipment suppliers and the scale of their operation to delay these costs or absorb the costs.

 Do gym membership prices change across the different regions of the UK?

-Searching for t”he cheapest gyms near me” is a question googled by the majority of those looking to join their local gym at a cost that suits their budget.
-However, given the incredibly large number of gyms and fitness branches across the nation, while the prices do naturally vary with region, the average cost of a gym membership remains roughly the same across most of the UK, with London prices often being slightly higher.
+Searching for ‘the cheapest gyms near me’ is a question googled by the majority of those looking to join their local gym at a cost that suits their budget.
+However, given the incredibly large number of gyms and fitness branches across the nation, prices naturally vary by region.

 How much does a gym membership cost in London?